sulu-cmf/sulu-docs/upgrades/upgrade-2.x.rst

 This upgrade guide describes how to upgrade a Sulu 2.x project to any newer version below 3.0.
 In a majority of cases, these upgrades should be unproblematic, because backwards compatibility is only broken when it is really necessary to fix a bug.

+Unrelated to Sulu changes it sometimes required first upgrade PHP, Symfony or other dependencies.
+The following table should show you which versions of Sulu are compatible with which versions of PHP and Symfony, it is recommended to avoid big upgrades like tackling Sulu, PHP and Symfony at the same time, instead upgrade them and release it the upgrade of your project in own small steps instead of one big step.
+This helps better to identify the cause of a problem.

+.. list-table:: Sulu, Symfony, PHP Version support
+   :header-rows: 1

+   * - Sulu Version
+     - supported Symfony Versions
+     - supported PHP Versions
+   * - 2.0
+     - 7.2 - 7.4
+     - 4.3 - 4.4
+   * - 2.1
+     - 7.2 - 8.0
+     - 4.3 - 5.4
+   * - 2.2
+     - 7.2 - 8.1
+     - 4.3 - 5.4
+   * - 2.3
+     - 7.2 - 8.1
+     - 4.4 - 5.4
+   * - 2.4
+     - 7.2 - 8.3
+     - 4.4 - 5.4
+   * - 2.5
+     - 7.2 - 8.3
+     - 5.4 - 6.4
+   * - 2.6
+     - 7.2 - 8.3
+     - 5.4 - 7.4

 The upgrade process consists of the following steps:

 1. Update the sulu/sulu package
 -------------------------------

 The ``sulu/sulu`` package implements the functionality of the Sulu content management system.
 To update this package, you need to update the version constraint for the package in the ``composer.json`` of your project.

-To do this, you can replace the ``~x.x.x`` with the a version constraint like ``~2.2.7`` and execute the following command in the root folder of your project:
+To do this, you can replace the ``~x.x.x`` with the a version constraint like ``~2.5.22`` and execute the following command in the root folder of your project:

 .. code-block:: bash